All of your frequently asked questions answered below.

 A good place is right here at Henna Sooq.
 We carry premium quality henna powders that are 100% natural, fresh and finely sifted.

-We do not recommend that you buy from your local Indian or Middle Eastern markets as you do not know how long the henna powder has been on the shelf.
-Cones with pre-made henna paste are also not a good purchase as you also do not know how long it has been on the shelf and it most likely has unnatural ingredients to make it last longer.
-Being out on the shelf for too long diminishes the quality of henna and therefore when using these henna products your stains won't usually be very dark or long lasting.
+We do not recommend that you buy from your local Indian or Middle Eastern markets as you won't know how long the henna powder has been on the shelf nor of the quality.
+Cones with pre-made henna paste are also not a good purchase as you again won't know how long it has been on the shelf and it most likely has unnatural ingredients, preservatives and chemicals in the premade cones majority of the time.
+Being out on the shelf diminishes the quality of henna and therefore when using these henna products your stains won't typically be very dark or long lasting.

 All other hair care products can be stored in a cool, dark place for up to 12 months.

-Fresh Henna Paste is a perishable product and must be kept frozen when not in use.
+Fresh Henna Paste and Jagua are perishable products and must be kept frozen when not in use.
 It can last up to 12 months in the freezer.

-Essential oils are affected by light (sunlight) and temperature, and it is recommended that all essential oils be kept in tightly closed amber glass bottles, and in your refrigerator.
+Essential oils are affected by light (sunlight) and temperature and we recommended that all essential oils be kept in tightly closed in our amber glass bottles in your refrigerator for best results.

-All of your other henna supplies can be stored in a small case or any other convenient place.
+All of your other henna supplies can be stored away at your convenience.

-You can take one of our classes or workshops and learn more about henna hair coloring and henna body art.
-We also offer free classes online.
+You can take one of our classes or workshops where we have both a henna for hair coloring certification program and a henna body art certification.
+We also have FREE small mini classes on our Instagram page every Wednesday.

-Ask your library, school, store, or salon to have us teach a class on henna body art or natural hair care.
+Ask your library, school, retailer, yoga studio or even your salon to have us teach a class on henna body art or natural hair care.
+We will come to you!

-Once again, please contact us if you have any more questions or comments and we will be more then happy to assist you in any way we can.
-To reach us please email us at email@example.com or call 410-579-4543
+Please contact us if you have any more questions or comments and we will be more then happy to assist you in any way we can.
+To reach us please email us at email@example.com or call 410-579-4543 during the business hours of Monday through Friday 10am to 6pm EST.